hlilab/hifiasm-meta/README.md

 ## About this fork

 Hifiasm\_meta comes with a read selection module, which enables the assembly of dataset of high redundancy without compromising overall assembly quality, and meta-centric graph cleaning modules.
-It also handles chimeric read detection and contained reads etc more carefully in the metagenome assembly context, which, in some cases, could benefit the less represented species in the sample.
-We need more test samples to improve the heuristics.
+In post-assembly stage, hifiasm\_meta traverses the primay assembly graph and try to rescue some genome bins that would be overlooked by traditional binners.
 Currently hifiasm\_meta does not take bining info.

 ## Output files